 (a) General Provision.
 A Market Analysis prepared for the Department must evaluate the need for decent, safe, and sanitary housing at rental rates or sales prices that eligible tenants can afford.
-The analysis must determine the feasibility of the subject Property_Development rental rates or sales price, and state conclusions as to the impact of the Property_Development with respect to the determined housing needs.
+The analysis must determine the feasibility of the subject Development rental rates or sales price, and state conclusions as to the impact of the Development with respect to the determined housing needs.
 The Market Analysis must include a statement that the report preparer has read and understood the requirements of this section.
 The Market Analysis must also include a statement that the person or company preparing the Market Analysis is a disinterested party and will not materially benefit from the Development in any other way than receiving a fee for performing the Market Analysis, and that the fee is in no way contingent upon the outcome of the Market Analysis.
-The report must also include the following statement, "all persons who have a property interest in any person signing this report hereby must acknowledgeReport acknowledges that the Department may publish the full report on the Department's website, release the report in response to a request for public information and make other use of the report as authorized by law."
+The report must also include the following statement, "any person signing this Report acknowledges that the Department may publish the full report on the Department's website, release the report in response to a request for public information and make other use of the report as authorized by law."